 Active Yeast on the other hand is a yeast that is still capable of producing fermentation.
 It can be found dried (dormant) or fresh.

 Activated Yeast is yeast still capable of producing fermentation.
-In baking, we use activated yeast to make the dough rise and create bubbles in bread.
+In baking, we use activated yeast to make the dough rise and create bubbles in the bread.

 Yeast is considered a healthy ingredient.

 It is a good source of protein, B vitamins, and minerals.

 Nutritional Yeast, in particular, is a source of many essential vitamins and minerals: